 •Restorative Mantras adds a reliable healing element to your playstyle.
 In general, your Restorative Mantras healing is most effective on yourself and other classes who have around 15k-20k Vitality.

-• Since you only require 20 in Chaos and 15 in Inspiration to maintain this build, there are 35 flexible points to add wherever you’d like.
-Dueling or Domination trees are advised for increased damage output & clone production.
+• Since you only require 20 in Chaos/Inspiration to maintain this build, there are 30 flexible points to add wherever you’d like.
+(Recommended: 25 Illusions / 5 Dueling)

 • Runes of Altruism allow you to proc 3 stacks of Might for 15 seconds, and Fury for 8 seconds whenever you heal.
 With the recommended boon duration (45%), you can keep reapplying this effect every time Might fades.
 Mantra of Recovery is best for this.